 How to Smoke Salmon

-1. Dry Brine the Salmon: Trim the edges and remove any pin bones from the filet.
-Cover with a 2:1 mixture of brown sugar and kosher salt.
-Refrigerate for 1-2 hours.
-Pat dry with paper towels (no need to rinse).
+- Dry Brine the Salmon: Trim the edges and remove any pin bones from the filet using fish tweezers.
+Cover the filet with a 2:1 mixture of brown sugar and Diamond kosher salt.
+Refrigerate for 1 to 2 hours.
+Pat dry with paper towels (rinsing is not necessary).

-1. Prepare the Smoker: Preheat smoker to 225°F for indirect heat cooking.
-Use alder wood chips for smoke.
-Add a water-filled drip pan for moisture (optional for pellet grills).
+- Prepare the Smoker: Preheat smoker to 225°F set up for indirect heat cooking.
+Use alder wood chips (or apple) for smoke.

-1. Smoke the Salmon: Place salmon skin-side down on foil in the smoker.
-Cook until internal temperature reaches 140°F. Start checking the internal temperature after 30 minutes.
-Total cook time: 30-60 minutes, depending on filet thickness.
+- Smoke the Salmon: Place salmon skin-side down on a sheet of rimmed aluminum foil, then transfer it to the smoker.
+Cook until internal temperature reaches 140°F. Begin testing the internal temperature after 30 minutes in the smoker.

 Tip: It’s better to remove the salmon a few degrees early than to overcook it.

-1. Rest and Serve: Remove from smoker and rest for 5 minutes before serving.
+- Rest and Serve: Remove the filet from smoker using the foil to transport it.
+Rest it for 5 minutes before serving.

-• Temperature control of the smoker is crucial.
-If the smoker gets too hot, it will cook the salmon too quickly and it won’t get as much smoke flavor.
+- Maintain a constant temperature.
+If the smoker gets too hot, it will cook the salmon too quickly which won’t give it as much time with the smoke, and can overcook it.

-• Use a drip pan with water in it will help regulate the smoker’s temperature and maintain an optimal humid environment.
+- Use a drip pan with water in it to help regulate the smoker’s temperature and maintain an optimal humid environment.
 If your smoker is getting too hot, you can add some ice to the water to cool it down.

-• Place the salmon on a sheet of foil for easy handling and cleanup.
+- Place the salmon on a sheet of foil for easy transport to the smoker and and quick cleanup.

-• Avoid over-smoking.
+- Avoid over-smoking.
 Too much wood can overpower the salmon’s flavor.
+Also, wait until clean smoke is being produced before adding the fish.

 A simple two-ingredient dry brine is essential for enhancing flavor and maintaining moisture during smoking process.
 This brine uses a 2:1 ratio of brown sugar to Diamond kosher salt, which intensifies the smoke and salmon flavors while adding a balancing sweetness.
 Apply the brine only to the flesh, as the skin is waterproof and won’t absorb it anyway.